inivekin/abosa/abosa.typ

 with no intent, enslaved to curve that's set from first perturbation
 (initial states we all must serve).
-O how I am convinced with ease to minimize the entropy and not detour to endless freeze for wasteful test of destiny.
+O, how I am convinced with ease to minimize the entropy and not detour to endless freeze for wasteful test of destiny.